ThinkHattke/Note-Taking-App/README.md

 # Note-Taking-App
-A simple note taking app to showcase the usage of Room Database library.
+An advanced note taking app to showcase the usage of Room Database library.